How Astrocyte works

 Providers (pluggable backends)

-Section titled “Providers (pluggable backends)”Astrocyte uses a two-tier provider model:
+Section titled “Providers (pluggable backends)”Astrocyte supports two kinds of providers:

-Tier 1 — Storage providers (you pick your backend):
+Storage providers (you pick your backend; Astrocyte’s pipeline owns recall):

 - DocumentStore — full-text / keyword search (Elasticsearch, BM25)